SarahRichards1928/knossos/_drafts/documentation.md

 #### Dataset Visualization

-*   The buttons Show XY Plane, Show XZ Plane and Show YZ Plane switch the rendering of the grey planes in the 3D viewport around the current center of view on or off.
+The buttons `Show XY Plane`, `Show XZ Plane` and `Show YZ Plane` switch the rendering of the grey planes in the 3D viewport around the current center of view on or off.

 #### 3D View

-*   If *Rotate Around Active Node* is activated (default) then the rotation in the 3D viewport will be around the currently active node.
+*   If *Rotate Around Active Node* is activated (default), then the rotation in the 3D viewport will be around the currently active node.
 Otherwise the view will rotate around the center of the dataset.
-*   You rotate in the skeleton viewport by dragging with the right mouse button or using the r90, r180 buttons in the skeleton viewport to rotate 90 or 180 degrees.
+*   You rotate in the skeleton viewport by dragging with the right mouse button or using the `r90`, `r180` buttons in the skeleton viewport to rotate 90 or 180 degrees.

 * * *

 Windows (menu)
 --------------

-*   Under "Windows" you can open the Annotation window, Task Management, Comments, Zoom and Multiresolution Settings and the Tracing Time window.
+Under *"Windows"* you can open the Annotation window, Task Management, Comments, Zoom and Multiresolution Settings and the Tracing Time window.

 ### Annotation window

-*   See [here]() for information about the Annotation window
+See [here]() for information about the Annotation window

 ### Comment Settings

-*   In the Comment Settings you can define comment shortcuts, customize the way comments are highlighted and search in a list of all comments in the skeleton.
+In the Comment Settings you can define comment shortcuts, customize the way comments are highlighted and search in a list of all comments in the skeleton.

 #### Shortcuts

-*   Place comments on the F1-F5 shortcuts.
+*   Place comments on the `F1-F5` shortcuts.
 When pressing a comment shortcut, the currently active node will receive the corresponding comment.
 *   The shortcuts will be saved for you on closing **Knossos**.

 #### Highlighting

 *   Define in which way comments with certain substrings are highlighted.
-*   With the checkboxes "Enable cond. coloring" and "Enable cond. radius" you can toggle the usage of your highlighting definitions.
+*   With the checkboxes *"Enable cond. coloring"* and *"Enable cond. radius"*, you can toggle the usage of your highlighting definitions.
 Don't forget to check them if you want to use comment highlighting.
     *   In the text box enter the substring you would like to highlight.
 Then choose a color and a radius and all nodes with comments containing that substring will appear in the defined color and will have the defined radius.
     *   Note that if a comment matches several substrings, only the first substring will be considered.
-So place your most important substring into the first text box, the second most important into the second text box and so on.
+So place your most important substring into the first text box, the second most important into the second text box, and so on.

 #### Node Comments